AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 ### 2.2.Decision Log
 #### 2.2.1.
 Aspects Done Well
 F1: Our team believe the each deicsion making process is recorded in details, including  the date, ﬁnal decision and action item.
-In the next phase, as we select the best design after ideas generation.

 ### 2.2.2.Aspects To Improve
 F1: One thing we could improve is we can involve more audiences in the decision-making process.